Niche Marketing: Advantages and Disadvantages for Your eCommerce Business

 A mass-market strategy focuses on a wider audience pool while a niche-market strategy focuses on a smaller segment.
 On the one hand, mass marketing targets everyone with the hope of catching the right audience.
 On the other hand, niche marketing targets the audience whose interests align with products or services.

 Mass marketing is a good option for a company selling footwear, whereas a company selling sports footwear will only serve people who love sports merchandise.
 In a nutshell, mass marketing targets all people, while niche marketing targets a part of the masses.
 A niche audience is narrowed down from a mass audience based on demographics, psychology, geography, or even prices.

 Advantages of Niche Marketing

 One of the main benefits of a niche market is no or little competition.
 When you serve a limited or specific audience, there are significantly fewer competitors providing the same offering.
-However, there would also be less consumers looking for your offerings.
+However, there would also be fewer consumers looking for your offerings.
 So, it becomes imperative that you target the right customers.

 In a nutshell, the reduced competition will only be beneficial for you if your audience is significant.
 If you don’t have any competition, it may mean that competitors cannot serve them.
 However, they may also be not offering any product because the market is not that lucrative.
 So, you need to make decisions wisely only after considering all the factors.

-Niche marketing helps businesses built brand loyalty.
+Niche marketing helps businesses build brand loyalty.
 With a niche market, you engage with a smaller audience.
 So, you can focus on the quality of customer service and nurture your relationship with them.
 As you cater to the customers’ specific needs, you are not just acting like a supplier but more like a right partner.

 Less Spends on Marketing